Aganonce/LumityAI/README.md

 ## Test app launch

-To launch the game on desktop for dev, run
+To launch the online game interface on desktop for dev (to test UI), run

 ```bash
 flet main.py -d
 ```

-To launch the game in a web browser, run
+To launch the interface in a web browser, run

 ```bash
 flet main.py -d -w
 ```

-## Game setup
+## Game setup and launch

 Create directories for logging and for data storage.
 Run